Welcome to the Somerville Degree Days page

 https://www2.edeandravenscroft.com/academic

-You can also borrow or buy secondhand gowns and mortarboards online or from friends and family providing this is the correct gown for your degree and it is the correct length on you.
+You can also borrow or buy secondhand gowns online, or from friends and family providing this is the correct gown for your degree and it is the correct length on you (gowns should end anywhere from just below the knee to the bottom of your shins).

-Underneath their gowns, graduands must wear the following sub fusc:
+Underneath their gowns, graduands must wear the following:

 - either a dark, preferably black suit or a dark, preferably black skirt or dark, preferably black trousers.